 Holland proposed that there are six personality types that are determined by our interest and how we approach life situations.
 The six types introduced by Holland are:

-- Realistic personalities (doers), who are people who like to work with ‘things’.
+- Realistic personalities (doers) like to work with ‘things’.
 They tend to be assertive, competitive and are interested in activities that require motor coordination, skill and strength.

-- Artistic personalities (creators), who think outside the box, like to find new ideas and see things from a different perspective.
+- Artistic personalities (creators) like to think outside the box.
+They like to find new and creative ideas and enjoy seeing things from a different perspective.

-- Social personalities (helpers), who like people and like to serve and help people.
-They tend to find great joy in helping and healing others.
+- Social personalities (helpers) like to serve and help others.
+They tend to find great joy in forming close relationships with others.

-- Enterprising personalities (persuaders) are those who like to lead people, who are good at persuading others and can sell ice to an Eskimo.
+- Enterprising personalities (persuaders) like to lead people.
+They have excellent social skills and are good at persuading others – often they are described as being able to “sell ice to an Eskimo”.

 - Conventional personalities (organizers) are organized, accurate and methodical.
-They like things to be done on time and adhere to rules and regulations.
+They like things to be done on time and they strictly adhere to rules and regulations.

-Instead, the Holland code proposes that any one person can have interests associated with all six personality types.
-Our interests of these are then ranked, in order, to give us each a Holland code (e.g., IRCAES would mean that your interests would align most with the investigative personality, and then the realistic and so on) leading to each of us having a unique pattern.
+Instead, the RIASEC model proposes that any one person can have interests associated with all six personality types.
+Our interests of these are then ranked in order to give us each a unique Holland code.
+For example, if IRCAES was your Holland code, this would mean that your interests would align most with the Investigative personality type and then the Realistic followed by Conventional, and so on.

 In total, there are 720 different combinations of personality types.
+When you take a RIASEC test you should get a score weighting your preference or dominance across all 6 types.
 However, only the first three letters are focused on for assessment or intervention.

-All personality types are equally as important, and every industry will require people with each personality – we just need to find the specific career in that industry that matches our personality.
+All personality types are equally as important, and every industry will require people with each personality – you just need to find the specific career in that industry that matches your unique personality.
 Of course, we are likely to share interests with more than one personality type, meaning we may need to explore a few career paths.

-Overall, there is a sizable amount of empirical evidence to support Hollands theory and its application to the workplace, making it a very valuable tool (and theory) to us.
+Overall, there is a sizable amount of empirical evidence to support Holland’s theory and the RIASEC model as well as its application to the workplace – making it a very valuable tool (and theory) to all of us.